-Editor's note: This clause will provide evaluation of different solutions.

 10.3.1 Key issue #1: Application calling service based on eMMTel service

 The open issues of this KI are as follows:

 1. Identify whether and how to provide API based Call control capabilities utilizing architecture and procedure provide by IMS subsystem.
 The control capabilities include the creation, updating, and terminating of a call which includes audio, video and Data Channel.